Kitanomaru Park 北の丸公園

 The most convenient entrance to the park is from the Kudanshita side, through the Tayasumon Gate, just a two-minute walk from Kudanshita Station on the Tozai, Hanzomon and Shinjuku subway lines.

-During the spring, Kitanomaru Garden is a wonderful spot for a picnic under pink cherry blossoms or for gazing at the rowboats floating in the moat (and you can rent a rowboat if you like).
+During the spring, Kitanomaru Garden is a wonderful spot for a picnic under pink cherry blossoms or for gazing at the rowboats floating in the moat.
 Toward the west side of the park you'll find Momiji-yama, a garden of maple trees that turn fiery red in the fall.
 Around the pond are several huge gingko trees adorned with bright golden leaves from late November to early December.

 Keep your eyes open for the local wildlife, since the garden is also a wild bird sanctuary, with lots of berry-laden trees and bushes scattered around to tempt feathery visitors to stay.